“Autocrat of the lunch table …. it scorns all alliance…”

 It must be said few dishes are less apt ostensibly for literary treatment than Welsh Rabbit.
-Based on the staple of cheddar (or similar) cheese, it emerged long ago from the vales and stolid crofts of old world Britain, presumably Wales.
-Versions have long existed in many parts of Britain and around the globe with migration and colonization.
+Based on the staple of cheddar (or similar) cheese, it emerged long ago from the vales and stolid crofts of old Britain, presumably Wales.
+Versions have long existed in parts of Britain, and around the globe with migration and colonization.

-In the northern reaches of the (relatively) nearby French coast, Le Welsh is a premier regional dish, especially in Pas-de-Calais.
+In the northern reaches of relatively nearby coastal France, Le Welsh is a premier dish, especially in Pas-de-Calais.

-Welsh Rabbit is primal food, reflecting the rustic origins.
+Welsh Rabbit is primal food, reflecting its rustic origins.
 It is cheese and bread, seasoned simply.
 Visually it has no great appeal with its irregular edges and puffy, whitish-orange look.
-What Burns wrote about haggis comes to mind for Welsh Rabbit – unlovely but tenaciously appreciated by many.
+What Burns wrote about haggis comes to mind for Welsh Rabbit – homely yet loved by many.

-Before the toaster oven and microwave, Welsh Rabbit was prized for its simplicity of preparation.
-Even when poorly made, as it often was by various accounts, still the dish was filling and nutritious, hence valued.
+Before the toaster oven and microwave, Welsh Rabbit was prized for simplicity of preparation.
+Even when poorly made, as often it was by various accounts, still the dish was filling and nutritious, hence valued.

-If poutine, chicken wings, and kale, say, can rise to world prominence, why not Welsh Rabbit?
+If poutine, chicken wings, and kale can rise to world prominence, why not Welsh Rabbit?
 Particularly as it can be made in countless variations and is not expensive.

-One might think the success of craft brewing would have achieved this on its own, as beer has always been an important ingredient in Welsh Rabbit.
+Ostensibly craft brewing should have achieved that on its own, as beer has always been an important ingredient in Welsh Rabbit.

 I call for a revival: rabbit of Wales, the world’s menus await your bounding re-entry.
 I see you drenched in IPA or wheat beer, studded with kale, Berkshire bacon, and whatnot.
-And plain unadorned is fine too, especially if the cheese is elite quality.
+And plain unadorned works too, especially with cheese of elite quality.